 Developer Bryan Hekemian explained some of the details behind a compromise made between Wyckoff and Munico Associates, the company which owns Boulder Run, which led to the expansion of Boulder Run and brought 16 affordable housing units to the township during a meeting of the Wyckoff Planning Board Wednesday night.

 Hekemian is objecting to Inserra Supermarkets' plan to build a new 62,000-square-foot ShopRite at the site of the former A&P on Wyckoff and Greenwood Avenues.
-He had previously testified that the affordable housing units, built during Boulder Run's expansion between 2008 and 2010, were a financial loss, but did not give any specifics.
+He had that the affordable housing units, built during Boulder Run's expansion between 2008 and 2010, were a financial loss, but did not give any specifics.

 While pro-Inserra attorney John Lamb cross-examined Hekemian Wednesday, the developer explained the cost of building a mixed-use building is much higher than building for retail alone.
 The construction cost 50 percent more than the company had budgeted for, a total sum which Hekemian described as "millions of dollars" and said would not be recouped during the 30 years the apartments are classified as affordable housing.

 When questioned by Lamb, who was hired by the owner of the vacant Greenwood Avenue lot, Hekemian said the company does make net income off the residential portion of Boulder Run.